wilsonzlin/minify-html/README.md

 ## Minification

 Note that some of the minification done can result in HTML that will not pass validation, but remain interpreted and rendered correctly by the browser; essentially, the laxness of the browser is taken advantage of for better minification.
-These can be turned off via the `Cfg` object.
+To prevent this, refer to these configuration options:

+- `do_not_minify_doctype`
+- `ensure_spec_compliant_unquoted_attribute_values`
+- `keep_spaces_between_attributes`

 ### Whitespace